soumith/TH/README.txt

 seem out of date or if you have any questions on usage, you can email me at my-git-username@gmail.com

-If you're looking for a C++ library with includes some of these optimizations, you can look at http://eblearn.sourceforge.net
+If you're looking for a C++ library that includes some of these optimizations, you can look at http://eblearn.sourceforge.net
-The TH optimizations in this library are experimental and not ready for daily use.
+The TH optimizations in eblearn are experimental and not ready for daily use.
 This message will be edited when they are ready for stable use.